-As the ice is formed in the freezer, the suction pressure steadily reduces until it causes the freezer pressure switch contacts to close, initiating the harvest period.
+As the ice is formed in the freezer, the suction pressure steadily reduces until it causes the freezer pressure switch to close, initiating the harvest period.

-During the harvest period, the liquid feed solenoid valve ("A" valve) closes and the thawing gas solenoid valve (the "D" valve) is open allowing the warm high pressure gas to enter the freezer.
-This heat warms the tubes, allowing the ice to release and slide down onto the rotating cutter.
-This thaw period lasts approximately 2 1/2 minutes.
+During the harvest period, the thawing gas solenoid valve, (the "D" valve), is open allowing the warm high pressure gas to enter the freezer.
+This heat melts a thin film from the outside of the ice, reducing the diameter and letting it fall free from the freezer tubes.
+This period lasts approximately 2 1/2 minutes.

-Refrigerant Charge.
-Included with the machine is the required charge (approximately 250 lbs.) of Refrigerant 22 or 404a, depending on the model, which has been isolated in the receiver (15R).
+Refrigerant Charge Included with the machine is the required charge (approximately 500 lbs.) of Refrigerant (R-22 or R-404a, depending on the model), which has been isolated in the receiver (15R).
 Before shipment of the machine, the compressor service valves (34), (35), and the stop valves in the various lines to the condenser and receiver have been closed.
 These valves are tagged with instructions that the valves are to be opened prior to start-up of the machine.
 Before opening these valves, it is advisable to check all joints for leaks that may have developed during shipment.
 If no leaks are present, a positive pressure should show on the suction and discharge pressure gages.
+They should indicate a pressure approximately equal to the ambient temperature.
+This pressure can be found using the pressure temperature chart for the applicable refrigerant, TABLE 11-7.